-I would appreciate it if you drop me an email if you download any of this data.
+I hope that other researchers find the below data helpful.
 I regret that I do not have capacity to answer individual questions on the data (although please let me know if you think that there is an error), but the papers below should provide all the necessary details.

 This is the dollar change in CEO wealth for a 100 percentage point change in firm value, divided by annual flow compensation.
 The key advantage of this incentive measure is that, empirically, it is independent of firm size, and thus comparable across firms and over time.
 Theoretically, it is generated by a model where effort has a multiplicative effort on both firm value and CEO utility.

 For further details, please see Edmans, Alex, Xavier Gabaix and Augustin Landier (2009): A Multiplicative Model of Optimal CEO Incentives in Market Equilibrium (Review of Financial Studies 22, 4881-4917.)

 - Section 1 shows how such a measure is theoretically generated by a multiplicative model of CEO effort.
 Equation (15) defines the measure.

 - Section 2 and Table 2 shows that, empirically, the measure is independent of firm size.

 - Appendix B describes the variable construction in detail.
 Through 2005, our estimation of the deltas of previously-granted options uses estimations of the strike price and maturities based on the methodology in Core, John E. and Wayne R. Guay (2002): Estimating the Value of Employee Stock Option Portfolios and Their Sensitivities to Price and Volatility (Journal of Accounting Research 40, 613-630), plus a few minor modifications / additional assumptions.

 - Since we wrote the paper, Execucomp now discloses the strike prices and maturities of previously-granted options directly, so we use these inputs from 2006 onwards